-A lower abdomen ultrasound can be used to assess the appendix and other pelvic structures to define possible causes of pain.
+A lower abdomen ultrasound can be used to assess the appendix and other pelvic structures to identify possible causes of pain.

-In most people the appendix is located in the right lower aspect of the abdomen but it is not uncommon for the pain to also be situated around the belly button.
-It is a common first choice in imaging children with suspicious signs of appendicitis as there is no ionizing radiation used in ultrasound.
+In most people, the appendix is located in the right lower part of the abdomen.
+However, it is common for the pain to be felt around the belly button.
+Ultrasound is a common first choice in imaging children with suspicious signs of appendicitis as there is no ionizing radiation used.

-Your examination will be performed by a sonographer.
-Upon being taken into the examination room the sonographer will introduce themselves, confirm your identity and examination.
+Your ultrasound will be performed by a sonographer who will introduce themselves and confirm your identity and the procedure you are having.

-A clear gel is applied to the skin over the area to be examined.
-The ultrasound probe is then moved over the skin surface to study the structures below.
-During the study you will be asked to hold your breath and move into certain positions to allow visualisation of your organs.
-Some pressure may be required to obtain the best images.
+First, a gel is applied to the skin over the abdomen so the ultrasound probe can move easily over the surface.
+During the scan, you will be asked to hold your breath and move into certain positions to allow the sonographer to see your internal organs clearly.
+Some pressure may be needed to get the best images.

 Before your Scan

-It is a good idea to wear clothing that allows easy access to the area that is being imaged, two piece clothing is ideal (separate upper/lower garments).
+If possible, wear clothing that allows easy access to the area being scanned, such as two-piece clothing (separate upper/lower garments).